mouroboros/python_exercises/Spelling Correction/spelling_correction.md

 # Spelling Correction

 Note: The following is based on Peter Norvig’s online blog post.
 However please do not just grab the code.
 The main point of the exercise is to get used to text processing in Python.
-I have intentionally not linked to the blog but will do so later in the term.
+I have intentionally not linked to the blog but will do so later.

 If you are new to Python - use this as an opportunity to slowly learn.
 It will be a challenge at first but we are sure you will learn very quickly.